Benzocaine: What Is It and How Can It Help Your Cold Sore?

 What Is Benzocaine?

 Benzocaine is a local anesthetic that blocks nerve signals in the skin.
-It's sold in creams, gels and ointments for you to apply to painful (minor) skin conditions, such as cold sores.
+It's sold in creams, gels and ointments or sprays for you to apply to painful (minor) skin conditions, such as cold sores.
 When you use benzocaine, cold sores aren't so painful anymore.

 The percentage of benzocaine can vary from product to product, and even between different products within the same brand.
 To ensure you're getting the product you want, read the drug facts on the label.

 Orajel, Anbesol and Lanacane are among the most common brands of oral numbing products that contain benzocaine.
 You can purchase them all online or at your local drugstore.